 On October 29, 2021, Somerset and Dorchester counties experienced the worst Bay Tidal Flooding that has been seen in Maryland for three decades — in many places, eclipsing water levels that were seen in Superstorm Sandy.
 This type of flooding posed an immediate and long-term health threat to families whose homes were flooded.
 Flooding Bay waters bring with them all types of contaminates and cause hazardous situations with plumbing and electrical systems.
 Long term, these homes are susceptible to the growth of mold and mildew.

-The long term recovery response is well underway.
+The long-term recovery response is well underway.
 As in 2013, Mennonite Disaster Service has set up a work camp in Crisfield to provide their considerable construction and organizational skills and to collaborate with other disaster organizations and construction volunteer teams.
 We have recently dedicated our first new home we built.
 Three other homes are nearing completion.
 Work has begun to build four additional homes.
 We hope to build a total of 10 new homes.
 Twelve (12) homes have been repaired with nearly 100 additional homes needing repairs.
-To date we have completed repairs on Kim Hopkins, who served as a construction manager following Superstom Sandy, has taken the staff lead as the Disaster Response Project Manager.
+At this time 16 homes have been repaired; six (6) brand new homes have been built, and two (2) are currently under construction; two (2) more homes to-be-built are in process at this time.
+Kim Hopkins, who served as a construction manager following Superstorm Sandy, has taken the staff lead as the Disaster Response Project Manager.
 We have begun to repair homes and have broken ground to build three new homes, with a fourth is planned for the near future.
 The “Old Radar Station” that was used as a work camp following Sandy, has generously been donated once again by the American Legion Post 16.

 We need a steady stream of work crews throughout the spring and summer who can contribute a day, weekend or week of work toward our rebuild efforts.
-If you would like to sign up to assist in our construction efforts please contact Kim Hopkins at firstname.lastname@example.org or call/text her at 340.643.7516.
+If you would like to sign up to assist in our construction efforts, please contact Kim Hopkins at firstname.lastname@example.org or call/text her at 340.643.7516.
 This has been a particularly hard recovery effort for which to raise funds–primarily due to the lack of federal declaration, publicity and general knowledge of the event.
-If you know of organizations or foundations that may wish to contribute to this response please contact Phil Huber at email@example.com.
+If you know of organizations or foundations who may wish to contribute to this response, please contact Phil Huber at email@example.com.
 You may also make a monetary donation at our PayPal donation site.
-(When you land on the page please click the down arrow and select “October 29 Chesapeake Bay Tidal Flooding.”)
+(When you land on the page, please click the down arrow and select “October 29 Chesapeake Bay Tidal Flooding.”)

-The two more recent LTRCs were the Somerset County Long Term Recovery Committee (SCLTRC) and the Ellicott City One EC.
+The two previous LTRCs were the Somerset County Long Term Recovery Committee (SCLTRC) and the Ellicott City One EC.

-On October 29, 2012, Superstorm Sandy slammed into Maryland’s Eastern Shore causing significant damage in Somerset County, Maryland—especially the City of Crisfield.
-Within two weeks, Maryland VOAD began assisting the community to organize and form a long term recovery committee.
+On October 29, 2012, Superstorm Sandy slammed into Maryland Eastern Shore causing significant damage in Somerset County, Maryland especially the City of Crisfield.
+Within two weeks, Maryland VOAD began assisting the community to organize and form a long-term recovery committee.
 The SCLTRC existed from November 2012 until September 2015, repairing over 350 homes, building 21 new homes, caring for the community’s emotional and spiritual care, caring for children’s recovery needs through 4 Camp Noahs and assisting residents with other recovery needs.
 At the end of the response, the Committee and its staff created “The Legacy Project.”
-The Legacy Project is a large repository of documents and files that were created and used to guide the long term recovery process.
+The Legacy Project is a large repository of documents and files that were created and used to guide the long-term recovery process.
 The SCLTRC has made these files available to assist LTRCs who are forming.
 The Legacy Project contains founding documents, bylaws, policies, forms and many other documents we hope you will find helpful.
 Please click on the logo to be taken to the Legacy Project.